top of page

 Ocean waves are generated by wind passing over the surface of the sea - a process that often begins many hundreds or thousands of miles from shore.
 Because waves originate a long way from shore, computer models of wave propagation allow us to accurately forecast incoming waves up to five days in advance.

 In comparison with wind or solar energy, it's easier to accurately predict how much and when energy can be generated.
-Because the peaks and troughs of wave energy are not in sync with those from wind or solar, combining the power from these sources acts to even out their combined output, leading a more predictable and steady renewable energy mix.
+The timing of when power can be produced from wave energy is not in sync with those from wind or solar, combining the power from these sources acts to even out their combined output, leading to a more predictable and steady energy mix.

-A diverse renewable energy portfolio will lead to a more stable energy system, reduced variability, and lower cost.
-In addition, a strong renewable energy mix means we become less reliant on traditional power sources such as oil and gas, leading to greater energy security.
+A diverse energy portfolio will lead to a more stable energy system, reduced variability, greater energy security, and ultimately a lower cost.

 LOW IMPACT

-Wave energy is, by its nature, a clean energy resource.
-Aside from the energy expended in the manufacture and installation of wave energy devices, it produces no carbon emissions.
-While environmental impacts for large-scale power plants of any type need to be studied at a local level and may differ from one technology to another, our engagement with experts at the DOE’s Pacific Northwest National Laboratory suggests that Triton should have a negligible impact on the aquatic environment.
-Wave energy farms do not require significant land use as solar or land-based wind turbines do.
-Also, wave energy farms can be located far enough from the coast so as to not be seen from land and affect the view.
+Wave energy is a resource that produces no emissions and requires no fuel.
+While environmental impacts will need to be studied at a local level, our engagement with experts at the DOE’s Pacific Northwest National Laboratory suggests that Triton should have a negligible impact on the aquatic environment.
+Wave energy farms require only negligible land use for power substations and can be located far enough from the coast so as to not be seen from land and affect the view.

 WELL MATCHED WITH ELECTRICITY DEMAND